*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 We didn't get to travel around like we normally would like to do, but we did get to spend some time.

-into moving further along and how you actually stuck with this sort of this as making it, I guess, a kind of life's work, would you call it that or?
+So maybe you can talk about your journeys and also how you got into moving further along and how you actually stuck with this sort of this as making it, I guess, a kind of life's work.

-Yes, it's I mean, it's not what I planned to do.
+Yes, it's, I mean, it's not what I planned to do.

 I planned to be in Turkey for a year because I knew I had to leave Cornwall.

-My inner voice was so insistent that I it's like a tapping, I call it.
+My inner voice was so insistent that I, it's like a tapping, I call it.

 And I knew I had to leave, but I didn't know where to go.

-And then my daughter met a Turk and had a wedding, so I came out to Turkey and I've always said Turkey isn't my place.
+So I came out to Turkey and I'd always said Turkey isn't my place.

 I was blown away completely by it.